LeNPaul/full-circle/_posts/2019-07-02-the-importance-of-hobbies-and-how-they-have-changed-my-life.md

 Whatever the reason, as soon as I catch myself, I try my best to get back on track with my hobbies.
 Whether it be reading books, going to the gym, or playing a musical instrument - just spending some time working on my hobbies is enough to get me out of a rut.

-With many people these days so focused on school or on their careers, it can be hard to find time for hobbies - which are often be seen as something done only for leisure.
+With many people these days so focused on school or on their careers, it can be hard to find time for hobbies - which are often seen as something done only for leisure.
 People might rather do something else for leisure on the little free time that they have.

 However, I believe that hobbies have an important place in our lives, and that we should not neglect them.